cedricg-mirror/reflexions/README.md

 It is however possible to alter Reflexions' configuration to blacklist specific API or DLL, making them 'invisible' to Reflexions and removing any induced overhead

+At this point there are no optimization (like buffering) in the code, so hopefuly performances will increase a little bit later on.

 This section will be updated with some measurement before release

 # This repository